 Sleeknote shared a detailed case study about their result using content upgrades.

 I love this idea for two reasons:

-One, it helps to keep bounce rate down.
+One, it helps to keep the bounce rate down.
 It’s engaging.
-Get’s visitors on your website to interact with your content while also increasing their dwell time.
+Get visitors on your website to interact with your content while also increasing their dwell time.

-Two, it’s a great, fun, non-intrusive way to build your email list.
-A simple trick to do this would be requesting users to enter their email address at the end of the quiz to see their results.
+Two, it’s a fun, non-intrusive way to build your email list.
+A simple trick to do this would be requesting users to enter their email addresses at the end of the quiz to see their results.

 BuzzFeed is a popular website relying on quizzes to grow user engagement.
-Here’s another company using trivial quiz to get more email sign-ups.
+Here’s another company using a trivial quizzes to get more email sign-ups.

 Kroll Ontrack is an online security firm; they used a quiz to grow their email list.
 So, regardless of your niche, a quiz is an excellent way to build your email list.

 To create a quiz for your website, you may want to use this responsive Thrive Quiz Builder“